John & Abbie Duggar Frolic In The Snow On Honeymoon, Couple Shares Photos From Finland

 In a delayed extended honeymoon, John and Abbie Duggar are having the time of their lives.
 Marriage seems to agree with both of them as they are seen with huge smiles as they take in the beauty of Finland.
-They did take a mini honeymoon in warmer weather right after their November wedding, but this time was a complete opposite experience.
+They did take a mini honeymoon in warmer weather right after their November wedding, but this time was a completely opposite experience.

 Abbie mentioned that she loves a “winter wonderland” and she certainly got her wish.
 John whisked his bride away to the land of snow and cold.
 The couple took to their joint Instagram account to post three fun photos of their special time together.
 The newlyweds commented that they were having loads of fun on their new adventure together.